How to Naturally Reduce the Visibility of Skin Pores on Your Face and Body

 - Chemical Peels: This treatment removes the top layer of skin, which encourages new skin cell growth and gives amazing results.

 - Laser Resurfacing With Carbon Dioxide: I suggest choosing either carbon dioxide ablative or fractional carbon dioxide.
-Multiple sessions are required for best results.
+Multiple sessions are required for the best results.

 - Microdermabrasion: This is another great thing to try.
 You can even buy a machine to use at home for a few hundred dollars.
 Microdermabrasion removes layers of dead skin from your face, and feels like a mild sunburn.
 It is basically a more advanced form of exfoliating and should only be done quarterly.